martoscloudarchitect/ComprehensiveAzureAIPOCFramework/ai_environment_testing.md

 #### 1.2 Review Address Space

+Strong foundation, unbeatable project!

 No proper IPv4 CIDR planning is a common cause of network conflicts and issues in hybrid or multi-cloud environments, as well when introducing new workloads network in isolation able to communicate with existing resources.

+let's ensure the address space is correctly configured and is known to you.

-1. In the VNet blade, select **Address space** from the left menu
+1. In the VNet resource blade, select **Address space** from the left menu under `Settings`.
+2. Next, click on **Subnets** from the left menu under `Settings` to view subnet address ranges.
-2. Verify the CIDR range in the scope of your project and deployment (e.g. this document used the range: `10.2.0.0/16`)
+3. Verify the CIDR range in the scope of your project and deployment (e.g. this document used the range: `10.2.0.0/16`)
-3. Confirm no overlapping address spaces with other VNets (if applicable).
+4. Confirm no overlapping address spaces with other VNets (if applicable).
+5. Ask yourself and try to confirm:
+   - Is this range suitable for your organization's network architecture public and private IP ranges?
+   - Does it avoid conflicts with on-premises or other cloud networks?
+   - Is there sufficient IP address space for current and future workloads?
+   - Why does SpokeSubnet1vm has less IP addresses than the other subnets?
+(Hint: Other workloads deployed here may already be assigned some IPs in this subnet, if so, what are they?)

 In case of overlap, with the default IP Range proposed in the bicep file, you can modify the bicep vnet deployment section to use a different range and re-run the deployment.
 Alternatively, you can also manually adjust the address space in the Azure Portal if no resources are yet deployed as per illustration below.
 But remember, that will no longer match the IaC definition and re-running the deployment may cause conflicts.